tgao1337/travelwhere/README.md

 The user will load the page and select their budget, way of transport, and something they are interested in (or select nothing to have a random search);.

 # Technical
+EventBrite API
-Google Maps API
+Google Maps API //hopefully not so much of this
-Here API?
-Yelp?
-Eventbrite?
-Foursquare?
-Instagram pictures?

 ## Models
 <li>Input</li> //budget, transport, interest, initial location